profess-dev/profess/paper/paper.md

 For an ever-increasing set of materials, problems involving length and time scales inaccessible with competing methods can become routine.

 * Completely rewritten
-* Primarily C++ with Python wrappers for everything
 * Prioritizing modularity
     *  DEFT for math operations
-    *  Separate things (like Ewald sum) teased out
-    *  Functionals easily loaded into Python
-    * libKEDF
 * Prioritizing interoperability
     *  Many examples
 * GPU